·4 min read

 With teams, the RLS agent flagged that assessment assignments used a different access pattern than the improvement module.
 It messaged the assessment agent, which adjusted its analysis on the fly.
 I didn't broker that exchange.
 The agents did.

 Setup is one environment variable: CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1 in your Claude Code settings.
-It's still a research preview, and the token usage adds up.
-But for codebases where modules are coupled, this is the first time I've had AI catch cross-cutting concerns without me pointing them out.
+It's still a research preview, and the token usage is real.
+But for codebases where modules are coupled, this is the first multi-agent setup I've used where the AI caught cross-cutting concerns on its own, and when pushed, challenged its own conclusions.